Company registration in Colombia

 Simplified Shares Corporation (SAS)

-The Colombia SAS is the most preferred legal entity used by entrepreneurs setting up businesses in Colombia.
+The Colombia SAS is the most preferred legal entity used by entrepreneurs registering a company in Colombia.
 It is a newly recognized type of corporation.
-Its main feature is its simplicity for purposes of incorporation and of its basic functions (decisions, meetings, liquidation, etc.).
+Its main feature is its simplicity for purposes of registration and of its basic functions (decisions, meetings, liquidation, etc.).

 A SAS requires only 1 director and shareholder who can either be an individual or a legal entity.
 The director and shareholder can be of any nationality and can reside in any country.